MartyMacGyver/ansicon/readme.md

 will influence them when using a raster font (but of particular interest, 437 and 850 both show the Box Drawings).

+## Building
+Install Microsoft Visual Studio Community 2017

+Within the Visual Studio IDE, run `Tools -> Visual Studio Command Prompt`.

+__Important!__ Ensure you have uninstalled ansicon (`ansicon -u` from whatever folder you installed it from previously).

+Clone this repo, open a command prompt, and chdir to its root directory.

+If you used the default install directories, the shortcuts for the various command prompts should be found in:
+`C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Visual Studio 2017\Visual Studio Tools\VC`.
+For simplicity, choose the command prompt for your native architecture (x86 or x64).

+For example, if you are using Windows x64:

+  - Set it: `"C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvars64.bat"`

+  - Clean it: `nmake /f makefile.vc clean`

+  - Build it: `nmake /f makefile.vc /e BITS=64`

+  - Output is in the `x64` folder.

+  - Run it: `x64\ansicon.exe /?`

+If you are using Windows x86:

+  - Set it: `"C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvars32.bat"`

+  - Clean it: `nmake /f makefile.vc clean`

+  - Build it: `nmake /f makefile.vc /e BITS=32`

+  - Run it: `x86\ansicon.exe /?`

+(Note: this should work with previous versions of Visual Studio as well.)

 ## Acknowledgments